shindavid/AlphaZeroArcade/README.md

 After building the binary, you can launch the AlphaZero loop for the game of your choice with a command like this:

 ```
-./py/alphazero/main_loop.py --synchronous-mode --game tictactoe --tag my-first-run
+./py/alphazero/main_loop.py --game tictactoe --tag my-first-run
 ```
 or using aliases,
 ```
-./py/alphazero/main_loop.py -S -g tictactoe -t my-first-run
+./py/alphazero/main_loop.py -g tictactoe -t my-first-run
 ```

 Here `my-first-run` is a run _tag_.
 All files produced by the run will then be placed in the directory

 ```
-${alphazero_dir}/tictactoe/my-first-run/
+$A0A_ALPHAZERO_DIR/tictactoe/my-first-run/
 ```

-where `${alphazero_dir}` is the path you specified in your `config.txt`.
+where `$A0A_ALPHAZERO_DIR` is an environment variable configured during env setup.

-The `--synchronous-mode` option makes it so that the script alternates between running a fixed number of self-play games and then performing a fixed number of neural net train updates.
-The default behavior is asynchronous, meaning that the self-play and the neural-net training happen simultaneously.
-The default behavior requires you to have multiple CUDA devices on your machine (one is dedicated to self-play and one is dedicated to neural-net training).
+If you have multiple GPU's on your machine, this will run the self-play and the model training simultaneously, with one GPU dedicated to each.
+If you only have one GPU, this will pause the self-play whenever a model train step is in progress.

 ### Measuring Progress